reidya3/CA4015_First_Assignment/README.md

 - [Website](#website)

 ## Development
 It is good practice to develop in a virtual environment.
 Note, this jupyter book was written using `python 3.8` and on the `Ubuntu` (Linux) operating system (OS).
-As such, all commands are installed for this setup and may not work for other OS's.
+As such, all commands are installed for this setup may not work for other OS's.
 To create a virtual environment called `venv`, execute:
 ```bash
 python3 -m venv venv
 ```